 Financial accounting is more complex than cost accounting as financial accounting reports the outcome after the fact.
 That is, financial accounting records the economic activity over a period of time.
 It reports this volume of activity and then illustrates the change in financial position during this time period.
 Cost accounting is used to make production decisions whereas financial accounting is a record of the financial outcomes from those production decisions.
 The scope of activity is broader in financial accounting as it incorporates all the general and administrative costs including human resources, marketing, management, legal and compliance costs.
 Cost accounting restricts itself to production costs and for the most part excludes the general and administrative costs.
 Advanced cost accounting can use overhead pooling and allocation formulas to include these respective expenses.

 The problem is that variable cost is frequently used by the novice or less informed businessmen in discussing or explaining financial information.
 The most common mistake is equating the costs of goods sold as variable costs in a company’s financial reports.
 This may appear correct as they seem similar.
 Remember, variable costs change with production.
 Well, costs of goods sold change with the volume of sales.
-So why are they not the same thing?
+Why are they not the same thing?
 Answer: Cost of Goods Sold is a function of sales and the difference equates to gross margin.
 Gross margin is used to cover fixed and operational costs.
 In production, variable costs are used to determine the contribution margin per unit which then is used to identify the level of production needed to cover the fixed costs.
 In cost accounting, we assume we can sell the entire production run.
 This is not true in financial accounting.

 In addition, cost of goods sold can include some costs not normally equated to variable costs with production.
 These costs relate to various non-production related issues and include: